 In 2003, the U.S. Food and Drug Administration (FDA) notified the makers of OxyContin about the lack of warning statements concerning its addictive qualities.
 The regulatory agency would go on to issue a black box warning that OxyContin exposed users to “the risk of addiction, overdose, and death.”

 In 2007, the drug manufacturer pleaded guilty to misbranding OxyContin and paid more than $600 million in fines.
-The drug was also reformulated to include abuse-deterrent properties, but a study showed that the switch made users turn to heroin and other opioids.
+The drug was also reformulated to include abuse-deterrent properties, but the switch made users turn to heroin and other opioids.

 The fines, warnings, reformulations, and lawsuits came too late.
 A full-blown addiction epidemic took hold.
 OxyContin use would be a major contributor to the spike in opioid deaths and overdoses in the early 2000s, often referred to as the epidemic’s first wave.